 But what sets him apart from specialist defensive midfielders like Sanchez is his desire to follow the play once he has won the ball, charging into the opponent's area and getting himself into dangerous positions.

-He scored 18 goals for Juve last term, setting up five more, and in Serie A he ranked 11th with a shot conversion rate of 23 percent (of those who scored more than 10 goals).
-That would've been enough for first place in the whole of Ligue 1.
-In terms of central midfielders, nobody got near his 23 percent in Italy, Spain, or Germany.
-In England, only Steven Gerrard (who scored 10 penalties) and Yaya Toure (the set-piece king) ranked higher.
+He scored 18 goals for Juve last term, setting up five more, and in Serie A he ranked 11th with a shot conversion rate of 23 per cent (of those who scored more than 10 goals).
+That would have been enough for first place in the whole of Ligue 1.
+In terms of central midfielders, nobody got near his 23% in Italy, Spain, or Germany.
+In England, only Steven Gerrard (who scored 10 penalties) and Yaya Toure (a set-piece specialist) ranked higher.

-For Bayern Munich last season, Kroos created 26 fewer chances from open play than Vidal, made 76 fewer tackles, 23 fewer interceptions, scored nine fewer goals, had a worse shot accuracy and a shot conversion rate of just 5.56 percent to Vidal's 23 percent.
+For Bayern Munich last season, Kroos created 26 fewer chances from open play than Vidal, made 76 fewer tackles, 23 fewer interceptions, scored nine fewer goals, had a worse shot accuracy and a shot conversion rate of just 5.56% to Vidal's 23%.

 Domestic stats from the 2013-14 season